33 Things to Do in Minneapolis in Winter (2024)

 This show is put on every year at the Guthrie Theater and is such a classic Christmas tale that everyone will love it.

-Around the holiday season, the Minneapolis and St. Paul area has an abundance of craft shows, art fairs, and pop-up boutiques.
+Around the holiday season, the Minneapolis and St. Paul area has an abundance of holiday markets, with the European Christmas Market being the best.

-You’ll find a variety of locally made gifts, foods, and more from over 70 vendors, and many have free admission!
+It’s hosted at the Union Depot, and you’ll find a variety of locally made gifts, foods, and more from local vendors, and it’s free admission.

-Downhill skiing is a great activity to do this winter season!
+Downhill skiing is a great activity to do this winter season, and with so many local ski resorts close to the Twin Cities, it’s easy to hit the slopes.

-Afton Alps is just 40 minutes from Minneapolis, making it a perfect day trip!
+Afton Alps is just 40 minutes from Minneapolis, making it a perfect day trip, and Wild Mountain is another great choice that’s close by.

 4. Do the Polar Plunge